-The site is ranked 9th in the site assessment undertaken by the Parish Council.
-The site is in use as a solar farm.
-Development here would extend the built-up area deeply into the countryside with an adverse impact on the landscape setting of Stoke Golding and important local views.
-The site is intrusive for neighbouring housing.
-The site capacity very substantially exceeds housing provision required.
-The site has unsuitable access for both pedestrian and vehicle.
+Parish Council.
+Sited in a field behind existing housing, development here would extend the built-up area into the countryside with an adverse impact on the landscape setting of Stoke Golding and important local views, as well as the outlook from the existing houses.
+The development of the site will result in the destruction of trees and hedgerows.
+The site capacity exceeds the housing provision required.
+The site consists of a field in open countryside not adjoining a road with no access to the village for cars or pedestrians.
+Adverse impact on neighbouring Ancient Monument.